 Beware of trends.
 Does the icon menu have to be that icon?
 Do your layouts have to use transparency?
 What about those long shadows of yesteryear?
 Trends are trends.
 They will be gone tomorrow.
 Using them is condemning your designs to obsolescence.
 Visual design relies on 3 rules, and 3 rules only: typography, visuals, and composition.
 It takes a lifetime to get them right.

 Advice: Get your macro-design right.
 Then put emphasis on details.
 Have a quiet authority, don’t try to be the center of attention.
 Whisper, don’t shout.

 This advice is for the young designers as well as the old timers: practice every day.
 Not only the theory, but the craft.
-Reading books and curating a Pinterest won’t be enough.
+Reading books and curating a design board won’t be enough.
 One does not become a skilled designer by collecting books.